kinshuk-code-1729/Operating-Systems/README.md

 **_[ Waiting time = Turnaround time – Burst time ]._**

-## Criteria for CPU Scheduling in OS
+## 🤔 Criteria for CPU Scheduling in OS
 _There are many different CPU scheduling algorithms and choosing a particular one depends on a number of factors.
-The following conditions may be considered before selecting the most appropriate CPU scheduling algorithm:_
+The following conditions may be considered before selecting the most appropriate CPU scheduling algorithm :_

 - **CPU Utilization :**
 A CPU algorithm must keep a CPU busy to the maximum level.
 Theoretically, CPUs are considered to be working in the range of 0% to 100%, where 100 is the ideal; but practically, depending on the load the range of CPU usage is 40% to 90%.